Skip to main content

 We work to push public policy breakthroughs by:

-• Developing testimony on high priority bills
+• Developing testimony for high-priority bills

-• Working in collaboration with other advocacy groups
+• Collaborating with other advocacy organizations

-• Conducting informational presentations and trainings
+• Offering informational presentations and training sessions

 Legal Advocacy